 3. Admire one of the best art collections in the world at The Art Institute of Chicago

 The Art Institute has been chosen time and time again as one of the premier art museums in the world.
-If your teen has an interest in art, this is the place to be.
+If you’re in Chicago with a teenager who loves art, this is the place to be.
 The collections span from ancient times to modern day, and includes works of artists from Monet to Diego Rivera and more.
 The architecture inside is just as stunning, so allow plenty of time to take it all in.
 NOTE: To save money when visiting The Art Institute and other popular attractions, consider investing in a CityPASS.
 A CityPASS offers discounted admission on five of Chicago’s top attractions including The Art Institute, the Museum of Science and Industry, Skydeck Chicago, and more.
 You can buy your pass here.

 4. Pose for obligatory selfies in Millennium Park

 Millennium Park is home to the famous Cloud Gate sculpture (aka The Chicago Bean), Crown Fountain, the Lurie Garden, and Jay Pritzker Pavilion.
+If you’re planning a teenage trip to Chicago, you’ll want to include these spots.
 All of these provide beautiful backdrops for Chicago selfies.
 Adjacent to the park is Maggie Daley Park, a 20 acre park with a playground, climbing wall, mini golf, tennis courts, and a skating ribbon.
 Teens are never too old to explore the park!

 5. Try an Escape Room challenge with your teen